Delio Rossi: Fiorentina

-On 7 November 2011, Rossi returned into management as new head coach of Serie A club Fiorentina, replacing Siniša Mihajlović, dismissed because of poor results.
+On 7 November 2011, Rossi returned to management as the new head coach of Serie A club Fiorentina, replacing Siniša Mihajlović, who had been dismissed due to poor results.
 Rossi's debut match as Fiorentina boss ended in a 0–0 home draw against incumbent champions Milan.
 Afterwards, Fiorentina lost 2–0 to Delio's former club Palermo.
 He later beat Empoli 2–1 in the Coppa Italia.
-In the following weeks, he put Fiorentina up to 10th place in Seria A after they beat Roma 3–0.
-The following games however saw Fiorentina dropping into the table down to 17th place at some point, and thus involved in the fight to escape relegation.
+In the following weeks, he put Fiorentina up to 10th place in Serie A after they beat Roma 3–0.
+The following games, however, saw Fiorentina drop down the table to 17th place at some point, and thus were involved in the fight to escape relegation.

-Rossi's time with Fiorentina ended in shocking fashion.
-On 2 May 2012, during a home game against 19th-placed Novara, Rossi decided to substitute Serbian striker Adem Ljajić in the 32nd minute with Fiorentina losing 0–2.
-The player sarcastically applauded the substitution as he left the pitch and further gave the coach a sarcastic thumbs up from the dugout, to which Rossi reacted by physically assaulting Ljajić, pushing the youngster from above, then jumping after him into the dugout while attempting to punch him.
+Rossi's time with Fiorentina came to a shocking end.
+On 2 May 2012, during a home game against 19th-placed Novara, Rossi substituted Serbian striker Adem Ljajić in the 32nd minute, with Fiorentina losing 0–2.
+The player sarcastically applauded the substitution as he left the pitch and, from the dugout, gave the coach a sarcastic thumbs-up, to which Rossi reacted by physically assaulting Ljajić, pushing the youngster from above, then jumping after him into the dugout while attempting to punch him.
+Claims that Ljajić had insulted Rossi's family were found to be false after several other players and staff who were present denied hearing Ljajić use any derogatory language.

-After the game (ended in a 2–2 draw), the club board announced to have immediately removed Rossi from his position due to his actions, with two games still to go in the league season.
+After the game (which ended in a 2–2 draw), the club board announced that Rossi had been immediately removed from his position due to his actions, with two games still to go in the league season.
 The incident also cost him a three-month ban from Italian football, effective from 3 May 2012.

 Sampdoria

-Rossi was appointed head coach of Sampdoria in December 2012 to replace Ciro Ferrara, becoming the seventh coach to work with both Genoa and Sampdoria.
+Rossi was appointed head coach of Sampdoria in December 2012, succeeding Ciro Ferrara, becoming the seventh coach to have worked with both Genoa and Sampdoria.
 During his coaching tenure with the club, Rossi helped the Blucerchiati avoid relegation at the end of the 2012–13 Serie A season.
-On 11 November 2013, Rossi was sacked from his post, with Sampdoria in 18th position in the Serie A table having earned just 9 points and won only twice in 12 Serie A matches during the 2013–14 Serie A season.
+On 11 November 2013, Rossi was sacked from his post, with Sampdoria in 18th position in the Serie A table, having earned just 9 points and won only twice in 12 Serie A matches during the 2013–14 Serie A season.

 Sampdoria had lost its last three Serie A matches, including a 2–1 defeat at Fiorentina on the day of Rossi's dismissal.
 Rossi hinted after the Fiorentina defeat that 'trust' between himself and the club was becoming an issue.
-"If there is a time where you do not feel that the trust is there, you should not wait to see how things unfold.
+"If there is a time when you do not feel that the trust is there, you should not wait to see how things unfold.
 I am a man of the world and I think that if the confidence is there, then it is normal that one continues, but if it is not, then it is better to end the rapport regardless of the results", he said.